IHE/testDicom/input/pagecontent/index.md

 # testDicom

-This creates and example AuditEvent with two valueSets.
+This creates and example ImagingStudy with two valueSets.
 One assembles some DICOM codes.
 The other calls for pulling in a DICOM valueset.

 Note this IG is depending on the fhir.dicom IG so as to have access to DICOM defined vocabulary published within.
 See [http://fhir.org/packages/fhir.dicom/](http://fhir.org/packages/fhir.dicom/)